-Some steps in this tutorial might differ from the layout in the Azure portal.
+Some steps in this tutorial might differ from the layout in the Microsoft Entra admin center.

 You can deploy a BIG-IP in different topologies.
 This guide focuses on a network interface card (NIC) deployment.
 However, if your BIG-IP deployment requires multiple network interfaces for high availability, network segregation, or more than 1-GB throughput, consider using F5 pre-compiled Azure Resource Manager (ARM) templates.

 To deploy BIG-IP VE from the Azure Marketplace.

 Sign in to the Microsoft Entra admin center with an account with permissions to create VMs, such as a Global Administrator.

 In the top ribbon search box, type marketplace

 Type F5 into the Marketplace filter.

 Select F5 BIG-IP Virtual Edition (BYOL) > Select a software plan > F5 BIG-IP VE - ALL (BYOL, 2 Boot Locations).